 Conflict of interest alert: The next step involves determining whether you can conduct a planning study (more on that in a bit) and campaign on your own or whether you need professional assistance from an organization that, say, has 25 years of experience.
 FYI: We turn 25 in 2022.
 We’d love to discuss with you the importance of using a professional fundraising firm – but that’s another conversation.

-Other steps will follow in launching a campaign:
+Other steps will follow in a capital campaign launch:

 - Generate support from your organization’s leadership and key stakeholders.
 Give them advance notice.